schollz/linkcrawler/README.md

 ```

-Make sure to replace `http://X.Y.Z.W:8080` with the IP information outputed from the boltdb-server.
+Make sure to replace `http://X.Y.Z.W:8080` with the IP information outputted from the boltdb-server.

 You can run this last command on as many different machines as you want, which will help to crawl the respective website and add collected links to a universal queue in the server.